tikv/tikv/USAGE.md

     + `cluster-id`: The unique ID to distinguish different PD clusters.
 It can't be changed after bootstrapping.
     + `addr`: The listening address for client traffic.
     + `advertise-addr`: The advertise address for external client communication.
-It must be accessible to the PD node.
     + `http-addr`: The HTTP listening address for client requests.
     + `etcd-name`: The etcd human readable name for this node.
     + `etcd-data-dir`: The etcd path to the data directory.